Harden My Heart

-"Harden My Heart" is a song by rock group Quarterflash, written by their guitarist Marv Ross.
-It is a million-selling Gold-certified single and was featured on the band's Platinum-selling Quarterflash album, released in 1981.
+"Harden My Heart" is a song by American rock group Quarterflash, written by guitarist Marv Ross and included on the band's debut album, Quarterflash (1981).
 The song was originally released as a single in early 1980 by Seafood Mama, Quarterflash's predecessor band.
-It featured more sparse instrumentation but a more dramatic vocal arrangement than the hit version and was a regional success on radio stations in Portland, Oregon.
-The record's video features theatrics in and around an office trailer with dark corridors and swinging Metal Halide light bulbs from the ceiling before it was bulldozed and torched.
+Quarterflash's version became a top-10 hit in the United States, peaking at No. 3 on the Billboard Hot 100 in February 1982.
+The song's video features theatrics in and around an office trailer with dark corridors and swinging Metal Halide light bulbs from the ceiling before it was bulldozed and torched.